aleksati/aleks.max/README.md

 An easy-to-use dynamic plotting tool for visualizing lists of numbers in Max.
 The object is an upgraded and enhanced version of Timothy Place's `plot.js` built with the [jsui] Max object.

 The interface can plot an arbitrary number of lists and will render the content of each list (the number values) on the Y-axis and the list indices on the X-axis.
-You can also design the plotting interface in many cool ways, assign a custom color to your list data, add axis titles and labels, and write the plotting data directly to a dictionary in a nice format.
+You can also design the plotting interface in many cool ways, assign a custom color to your lists, add axis titles and labels, and write the data directly to a Max dictionary.

 <p align="left">
  <img src="img/multiplot.png" width=600>